notnews/archive_news_cc/README.md

 ### Data

 The data are hosted on Google Cloud Storage.
 It is setup such that the requestor pays.
+To learn more about how to download the files from Google Storage, click [here](https://cloud.google.com/storage/docs/requester-pays).

 There are two separate datasets, one with ~ 500k and another with about 860k news transcripts.